phpDocumentor/guides/docs/developers/compiler.rst

 NodeTransformer
 ===============

 Node transformers are used to transform specific types of nodes in the AST.
-This is usefull when you want to remove a node type or manipulate nodes of a specific type.
+This is useful when you want to remove a node type or manipulate nodes of a specific type.
 Your new node transformer should implement the :php:class:`phpDocumentor\Guides\Compiler\NodeTransformer` interface and you should register it in the dependency injection container.